 Want to make breakfast a little more fun?
 These cheerful crochet egg cozies are one creative way to approach it.
-They'll make everyone in your house start the day with a smile!
-And of course, some of these egg cozies would also be fun to make for Easter!
-Here are more than twenty different crochet patterns for you to choose from.
+They'll make everyone in your house start the day with a smile.
+And of course, some of these egg cozies also would be fun to make for Easter.
+Here are more than 18 different crochet patterns for you to choose from.

 Article Edited by Kathryn Vercillo

 01 of 18

 This is a family of egg cozies shaped like little chicks.
 Each one is basically the same so they are easy to craft and yet they all have their own unique details to create a whole family.

 Make one to represent each person in your family using the free crochet pattern available at the Red Heart website.

 These little egg cozies look just like hats decorated with pom poms.
 They'll make your eggs look super stylish.

 You'll find the free DROPS crochet pattern available at the Garnstudio website.

 This pretty set includes an egg warmer plus placemat and napkin ring.
 They are all done in matching spring colors with a floral design, making them a perfect choice for any table in springtime.

 You can grab the free crochet patterns at the Garnstudio website.